 Ingrid Thorburn is an unhinged social media stalker with a history of confusing "likes" for meaningful relationships.
 Taylor Sloane is an Instagram-famous "influencer" whose perfectly curated, boho-chic lifestyle becomes Ingrid's latest obsession.
 When Ingrid moves to LA and manages to insinuate herself into the social media star's life, their relationship quickly goes from #BFF to #WTF.

-Performed by Shura
+Performed by Stacy Lattisaw

 20 of 27 people found this review helpful.

 Was this review helpful to you?

 | Report this